 In 2010 I decided to focus on a new series of work.
 This different process enabled me to combine my knowledge of graphic design and fine art; to unite the bold, arresting, and instantaneous visual qualities of communication design with painterly aspects such as line, color, composition, balance, unity, and space.
 The result was a form of collage and a visual representation reminiscent of and inspired by Pop Art, utilizing art paper, an X-Acto knife, and an acid-free spray adhesive.

 I drew outlines of the essential pictorial elements found within the images I chose to work from, concentrating on areas of shadow and contrast.
 The line drawings were transferred to the combination of art papers I selected.
 I used a sharp blade to precisely cut out the various shapes from the different colored papers, resulting in an array of seemingly unrelated pieces of paper.
 As these abstract, cut-out elements were arranged on a board, the image progressively began to take form and morph into the final composition.

-I am currently exploring digital collage, and having some fun making art.
+I am currently exploring digital collage.